Dark-sky preserve (DSP)

 On the Polish-Czech border, in the Izera Mountains in the Sudetes, in the Lower Silesian Voivodeship in Poland and in the Liberec country in the Czech Republic, there is the Izerski Park of the Dark Sky.
 It has an area of 7,500 ha.
 It is the first dark sky preserve not only in Poland, but also in Europe.
 It is also the world’s first cross-border facility of this type.

 This reserve was established on November 4, 2009 as part of the celebration of the International Year of Astronomy.
 The employees of the Astronomical Institute of the University of Wrocław and the Academy of Sciences of the Czech Republic came up with the idea of establishing the preserve.

 The Izera Park has no established legal status – it exists due to an agreement between scientific institutions and local authorities, which fortunately appreciate and support the scientific and tourist importance of the park.

 “Bieszczady” Starry-Sky Park (Polish: Park Gwiezdnego Nieba „Bieszczady”)

 On March 8, 2013, the “Bieszczady” Star Sky Park was established.
-It is located in the Podkarpackie Province, in the Western Bieszczady.
+It is located in the Podkarpackie Province, in Western Bieszczady.
 The park covers an area of 113,846 ha.
 It partially overlaps with the Bieszczady National Park and two landscape parks.
-It is the second largest facility of this type in Europe.
+It is the second-largest facility of this type in Europe.
 It also has no legal basis and exists thanks to an agreement between scientific institutions and municipal authorities.
 From June to October, on every clear night, astronomical shows are organized there, and telescopes are rented.